Umuzi-org/tech-department/content/projects/kotlin/project-7/diffutil-data-binding-with-recycler-view/_index.md

 #### Step 1: Change your adapter to extend ListAdapter
 - In the SleepNightAdapter.kt file, change the class signature of SleepNightAdapter to extend ListAdapter.
-- If prompted, import androidx.recyclerview.widget.ListAdapter.
+- If prompted, `import androidx.recyclerview.widget.ListAdapter`.
 - Add SleepNight as the first argument to the ListAdapter, before SleepNightAdapter.ViewHolder.
 - Add SleepNightDiffCallback() as a parameter to the constructor.
 The ListAdapter will use this to figure out what changed in the list.
 Your finished SleepNightAdapter class signature should look as shown below.